Sketch of a book (default image for publications

 measure for reducing aviation’s emissions and now, under pressure to act, is deeply divided over adopting a global solution.

-ICAO’s High Level Group needs to make rapid progress resolving issues and the ICAO Council needs to have a global proposal ready by the June Council in order for the triennial Assembly in September 2013 to be able to agree a global measure and the Framework.
+By 04 October, ICAO’s triennial Assembly needs to agree a global market-based measure and the Framework for States and regions to implement their own schemes until a global measure comes into effect.
 Failure to act at the Assembly would trigger automatic reinstatement of the full provisions of the EU ETS and confirm ICAO’s status as having failed on climate change.